Governors' Impact Statement 2020/2021

 The School’s Catholic ethos is also at the core of our decision making.

 Last year we supported the following activities:

-- Supporting the School and its Senior Leadership Team in managing the implications of the COVID pandemic.
-These initiatives included monitoring the financial implications for the School and ensuring that the School’s cleaning and catering provisions continued.
-We ensured that these met the specific needs of the School arising from the pandemic.
+Supporting the school and its Senior Leadership Team in managing the implications of the COVID pandemic.
+These initiatives included approving additional staffing to provide “catch up” support and ensuring that the school’s cleaning and catering provisions met the specific needs of the School arising from the pandemic.